 You can expect your cookware to be reliable.
 To ensure top performance each time you use your cookware, regular cleaning is necessary.
 Improper care may affect how your cookware functions.

 Ammonia, bleach and other harsh chemicals may damage or discolour your cookware.
-With proper care and cleaning techniques, your stainless steel cookware can provide years of quality service in your kitchen.
+With proper care and cleaning, your cookware can provide quality service in your kitchen.

-There are three common conditions you should avoid.
+There are four common conditions you should avoid.

 1. Cooking over high heat

 Although the pan can occasionally sustain high heat, exposure to high heat will deteriorate the surface over time.
 Please cook over low and medium heat.

 If you burnt food and it is stuck to the frying pan, it is best to let the pan cool down.
 Use a soft cloth or a clean sponge and wash the pan with a mild detergent.

 Food or oil residue will create a sticky buildup.
 Cookware should be thoroughly cleaned and dried.